Strategic Plan

 A. Strengthen and promote a set of shared expectations related to the core institutional values of Piedmont Technical College.

-1. Identify foundational principles that drive a culture of care.
+1. Identify and communicate foundational principles that drive a culture of care.

 V. Continue to ensure fiscal sustainability

-A. Update and enhance the appearance of each campus.
+A. Update and enhance the physical appearance or footprint of each campus.

-1. Research and implement campus beautification projects and improvements to provide an appealing and modern learning environment.
+1. Implement campus beautification projects and improvements to provide an appealing and modern learning environment.

 2. Maintain a state-of-the-art learning environment.